aiven/aiven-examples/solutions/pg-sync/README.md

 ```

 Create the PG table using `pg-sync/sql/pg.sql`
+The heartbeat table should be created for all installations as it prevents replication lag
+from growing too large, especially in the cases of databases with infrequent writes.

 To monitor table changes properly the replica identity should be set to FULL.
 ```bash